rantology/rantology.github.io/README.md

 # NS2 Balance Beta
 **SteamWorks Mod ID**: *718da717*

-This mod contains various balance changes based on various ideas of the NS2 balance team.
+This mod is a beta for the next set of official balance changes to Natural Selection 2.

-Join the official ns2 discord server (discord.gg/ns2) to leave feedback!
+You are welcome to join the official ns2 discord server (discord.gg/ns2) to leave feedback!

 ## Full Changelog: